maciejmikosik/testory/doc/tutorial.md

 Due to technical limitations, testory does not play well with final classes and final methods.

 Final classes cannot be mocked or chained.
-Any of the following throws `TestoryException`.
+Any of the following throws exception.

  - `mock(FinalClass.class)`
  - `when(instanceOfFinalClass).method()`